douglangille/darkling-whim/_posts/2013-11-29-haleys-homecoming.md

 ---
-title: 'Haley&#39;s Homecoming'
+title: "Haley's Homecoming"
 header:
  teaser: /assets/images/7593788900_3eb3e6e0f7_small-town.jpg
  overlay_image: /assets/images/7593788900_3eb3e6e0f7_small-town.jpg
 categories:
-  - Writings
+  - writings
-tags:
+tags: [vignette, horror, haley]
-  - Haley

 ---
 I hitched my knapsack up over one shoulder and got off the bus.
 The bright summer sun and dusty air assaulted my senses after the long ride.
 I'd gotten used to a regular cadence of sleeping during the day and only hopping off at truck stop diners during the middle of the night.
 People, long-haulers hyped on caffeine mainly, left me alone.
 They stared, of course; the thin teenage girl with the wild hair and dead eyes.
 I didn't belong there or anywhere.